capital-G/supercollider-wiki/Installing-SuperCollider-from-source-on-Ubuntu.md

     sudo apt-get install build-essential libjack-dev libsndfile1-dev libasound2-dev libavahi-client-dev libicu-dev libreadline6-dev libfftw3-dev libxt-dev libudev-dev pkg-config git cmake qt5-default qt5-qmake qttools5-dev qttools5-dev-tools qtdeclarative5-dev libqt5webkit5-dev qtpositioning5-dev libqt5sensors5-dev libqt5opengl5-dev

-*Note*: You need at least gcc version 4.7.
+*Note*: The recommended version of gcc is 4.8.
+You need at least 4.7.
 The sc3-plugins contains c++11 code that does not build with v4.6.
 Check with `gcc -v` if you run into c++11 related errors.

 ### Getting the source code for SuperCollider
 Clone the git repository: